Compare Silver Hospital Cover

 What is silver plus cover?

-A silver plus policy has everything you’ll find in a standard silver plan – plus more!
-You could find a bonus treatment or two that you’d otherwise have to pick a gold policy for.
-That could include treatments like pregnancy and birth, joint replacements, cataracts, insulin pumps, sleep studies, and more.
+A silver plus policy has everything you’ll find in a standard silver plan – plus some additional clinical categories, such as cataracts or joint replacements.
 Think of it as a step between the silver and gold tiers.

 Does silver cover come with waiting periods?

-- twelve months for pre-existing conditions: If you’ve had signs or symptoms in the six months before joining or upgrading, you’ll be in waiting mode for a year before you can claim on that particular health issue.
+- 12 months for pre-existing conditions: If you’ve had signs or symptoms in the 6 months before joining or upgrading your cover, your waiting period can be up to a year for that pre-existing condition.

-- two months for psychiatric, rehabilitation, and palliative care: This includes pre-existing conditions.
+- 2 months for psychiatric, rehabilitation and palliative care: This includes pre-existing conditions.

-If you switch insurers or policies without a coverage break, you’re in the clear for waiting periods you’ve already completed, as long as you’re switching to the same or a lower level of coverage.
-But for new or upgraded items, buckle up for some waiting.
+If you switch insurers or policies without a break in your, you’re in the clear for waiting periods you’ve already completed, as long as you’re switching to the same or a lower level of coverage.
+But for new or upgraded items, you’ll need to serve any relevant waiting periods.

 Compare health insurance policies the easy way